-While it’s good to mix things up by matching employees just to mingle, sometimes workspace socialization requires a personal touch.
-That’s where manual matching comes in.
-In Slack, HR managers and slack admins can choose specific users and match them together through LEAD.bot’s advanced dashboard.
-This feature is particularly useful for mentoring programs, onboarding process, employee career development, and improving work culture overall.
+While it’s good to mix things up by matching employees just to mingle, sometimes workspace socialization requires a personal touch, which is where manual matching comes in.
+In Slack, HR managers and Slack admins can choose specific users and match them together through LEAD.bot’s admin dashboard.
+This advanced dashboard feature is handy for mentoring programs, onboarding processes, employee career development, and improving work culture overall.

-Scroll on for tips on how to run a successful mentorship program and scroll to the end for a guide on how to use our new manual matching features for Slack and Microsoft Teams.
+Scroll on for tips on running a successful mentorship program and scroll to the end for a guide on using our new manual matching features for Slack and Microsoft Teams.

 The Numbers on Mentoring

 Mentorship programs are great for mentors as well as mentees.
-Mentors are 6 times more likely to be promoted, and mentors are more likely to feel as though their work is appreciated by their colleagues than their non-mentor counterparts.
+Mentors are 6 times more likely to be promoted and feel as though their work is appreciated by their colleagues than their non-mentor counterparts.

 On a company-wide level, mentorship programs improve company culture and increase productivity.
 According to Guider, 67% of companies report increased productivity due to their mentorship programs and over half, 55%, of companies believe that it has had a positive impact on their bottom line.
-Plus, mentoring programs have amazing effects in efforts to improve diversity, inclusion and representation in companies.
+Moreover, mentoring programs have amazing effects on diversity, inclusion, and representation in companies.
 These programs have improved the representation of marginalized groups on a management level, from 9% to 24%.

-And while we often think of mentoring as an onboarding tool, it isn’t just for new hires: Strong mentoring programs can improve retention for long-standing employees as well.
-Peer mentoring, a relationship between employees at the same lateral level in the organization, has been shown to improve retention rates, employee engagement, employee satisfaction and alleviate loneliness.
+While we often think of mentoring as an onboarding tool, it isn’t just for new hires: Strong mentoring programs can improve retention for long-standing employees as well.
+Peer mentoring, a relationship between employees at the same lateral level in the organization, has been shown to improve retention rates, employee engagement, and employee satisfaction and alleviate loneliness.